gocd/docs.go.cd/gocd_helm_chart/dind_pitfalls_and_recommendations.md

 ---
-description: The Job Details page shows the details of a job within a specific stage in your build pipeline.
+description: The GoCD Helm Chart page explains how to get started with GoCD for kubernetes using Helm.
 keywords: gocd helm chart, cd pipeline
 ---